newswim/d3_v4_egghead/README.md

 $ npm run start
 ```

-- To try out any of the code, just change the line in `index.html`
+- To try out any of the code, change the line in `index.html`

 ```html
 <body>